jack0817/AsyncStore/README.md

     recieve(.cancel("CancelTask"))
 }
 ```
-<sub>Cancelling an in-flight task will cuase the task's operation to throw an error of type `CancellationError`.
-This error will be caught your `mapEffect` function so you can handle it as needed.</sub>
+**NOTE:** Cancelling an in-flight task will cuase the task's operation to throw an error of type `CancellationError`.
+This error will be caught your `mapEffect` function so you can handle it as needed.

 ### 3. Bindings